mui/toolpad/docs/data/toolpad/studio/how-to-guides/render-deploy.md

 That's it!
 We're up and running in a few minutes.

 Make changes, push to GitHub, and your app will automatically redeploy each time.
+Like Render, you can deploy to any hosting provider of your choice.

 Check out the Render documentation for more advanced settings, like adding [environment variables](https://docs.render.com/configure-environment-variables) to your app.